roddutra/proxmox-configs/docker/README.md

 ---

-## [WIP - Currently broken] Mapping a USB device to a LXC Container
+## Mapping a USB device to a LXC Container

 When using a USB device like a Zigbee Coordinator, you need to map the USB serial port from the host to the Container so it can be accessed.